marogef/fullstack-capstone-yummly/readme.md

-Use Yummly.com to do your search for food
+Summary:

+Use Yummly.com to do your search for food.
 Go ahead and type it.
 Your favorite food is here and all you have to do is search.
-You will get really good tasting food if you follow this awesome plan from Yummly Here you can search for all your favorite food.
+You will get really good tasting food if you follow this awesome plan from Yummly.
+Here you can search for all your favorite food.
 Let his app give you directions and you will never regret it.

 Here is the menu with its search option:
 <img width="1278" alt="1" src="https://cloud.githubusercontent.com/assets/15663296/25059995/ce819cf4-215f-11e7-98d7-bac7964d0113.png">